Westbrook/blog/help-text.md

 (https://webcomponents.dev/) and [fork the project from this point] (https://webcomponents.dev/edit/sTddx519tvSvSKT0984P?branch=00-slot%40wfVpXdsTYhf9mY2slxW4t2Y2SjC3).

-What we've got here _is_ relatively simple to start, but we've got lots of growing to do.
-Before we dive into supporting the `nuetral-text` and `negative-text` slots, where we can really dig into the concept of Stacked Slots, let's be sure that the content in this slot can be appropriately associated with the `<input />` element that we're basis our `<custom-form-element>` around for the time being.
+What we've got here _is_ relatively simple to start, so we've got lots of growing to do.
+Before we dive into supporting the `nuetral-text` and `negative-text` slots, where we can really dig into the concept of Stacked Slots, let's be sure that the content in this slot can be appropriately associated with the `<input />` element that we're basing our `<custom-form-element>` around for the time being.

-All form controls need to be supplied with a label (something we are actively omitting at this time).
-Text for a label can be associated accessibly with a form control by a handful of patterns: the form control can supply this content itself via the `aria-label` attribute, a secondary element can be referenced by ID in the form control's `aria-labelledby` attribute, or the form control itself can be referenced by ID in a `<label>` element's `for` attribute.
-This content will be read as part of the primary description of the form control.
+All form controls need to be supplied with a label (something we are actively omitting at this time) to be appropriately accessible.
+Text for a label can be associated accessibly with a form control by a handful of patterns:

+- the form control can supply this content itself via the `aria-label` attribute
+- a secondary element can be referenced by ID in the form control's `aria-labelledby` attribute, or
+- the form control itself can be referenced by ID in a `<label>` element's `for` attribute

+Content associated in this way will be read as part of the primary description of the form control.
 Help text content doesn't require this level of priority in the element's description, so we will associate it by leveraging the form control's `aria-describedby` attribute to reference this content by ID.

-When referencing content by ID, it is important to remember that the elements on either side of the reference need to share a DOM tree so that the reference can be made.
+When referencing content by ID, it is important to remember that the elements on either side of the reference need to share a DOM tree or the reference can be completed.
 With our form control (the `<input />`) being within our shadow root and our `<custom-help-text>` element being slotted from the outside we can't simply add an ID on one and point to it from the other.
-Instead, we'll place the `<slot>` element onto which we are projecting our help text content in a `<div>` itself and give that `<div>` the ID to reference from our form control.
-In this way, the `<div>` can adopt the help text content through the `<slot>` element and make it available to the form control to reference via ID with its `aria-describedby` attribute.
+Instead, we'll place our `<slot>` element into a `<div>` itself and give that `<div>` the ID to reference from our form control.
+In this way, the `<div>` can adopt the help text content projected onto the `<slot>` element and make it available to the form control to reference via ID with its `aria-describedby` attribute.

 ```js
 template.innerHTML = /*html*/`